 Showing Zimmer’s love of “taking recordings of quiet things and making them unusually loud”, a great deal of attention has gone to the “softer” dynamics in this Library.
 Hans himself points out: “the subtle ‘bloom’ of a softly struck percussion instrument developing in an acoustic space is often lost in a live orchestral setting, and sampling is the perfect way of bringing out these subtle, often beautiful undertones.”

 Understanding Zimmer’s approach the folks at Spitfire have built a new dynamic response control into the library that turns quiet samples up in level to match the volume of louder hits.
-This is a very cool feature and there is more behind it, than just simply cranking the volume up.
-However, the real art is to use this wisely and subtle to enhance the color, not to splash it all over the tracks.
+This is a very cool feature and there is more behind it than just simply cranking the volume up.
+However, the real art is to use this wisely and subtly to enhance the color, not to splash it all over the tracks.

 Spitfire made a great tutorial video called “How to program epic drums” that demonstrates this quite well.
 I suggest you check it out later.

 So, this was the first, the initial instance of this Library and it expanded over time, released in stages.
 Let’s have a look at that and what made it special.